igniti0n/bricks/injectable_service/README.md

 # Injecable Service

-A brick to create your injectable service, interface and tests with your defined dependencies and methods.
+A brick to create your injectable service, interface and tests with your dependencies and methods.

 Based on the service brick: https://brickhub.dev/bricks/service/0.0.4